joshbegley/nyt-latest/README.md

 `Few goals are more rewarding than helping the people you love walk through life.`\
 https://nytimes.com/2023/02/12/opinion/men-purpose-respect.html?searchResultPosition=7

-**Wagner Fighters Claim to Capture Village Outside Bakhmut**\
+**Russia’s Wagner Fighters Claim Advance Near Bakhmut**\
-`The Russian paramilitary group said its fighters had seized Krasna Gora, as Moscow’s forces continue a brutal campaign that has nearly encircled the strategic eastern city of Bakhmut.`\
+`The Wagner paramilitary group said its fighters had seized a village outside Bakhmut, as Moscow’s forces continue a brutal campaign that has nearly encircled the strategic eastern city.`\
 https://nytimes.com/2023/02/12/world/europe/ukraine-russia-bakhmut-wagner.html?searchResultPosition=8

 **They Are Russians Fighting Against Their Homeland.
 Here’s Why.**\